 Break the project or assignment into small chunks and set a deadline for each chunk to ensure that you will be able to work properly and finish the project on time.
 You can also use the Pomodoro technique to help you with time management.

-Online learning is a great way for you to develop good study habits, break down your studies, and tackle them on your own time.
+Thank you for reading CFI’s guide on 10 Poor Study Habits to Avoid.
 CFI offers a variety of courses and resources that can help you learn and advance your career!
 Check them out below: